jacobopatz/fallDetector/README.md

 ```

 ### migrate
 Our database is setup using the django models, which allow us to interact with a SQLite database as if it were composed of python objects.
 After making changes to these models.py files, it is essential to migrate our database (which makes our SQLite database match our python objects).
-To do this, efter making changes enter:
+To do this, after making changes enter:
 ```sh
 python manage.py makemigrations
 ```